lsst/lsst-texmf/docs/index.rst

 The change record should be updated whenever a document is to be released (by a merge to ``master``).
 For change-controlled documents, the change record should include the relevant RFC or LCR number.
+The revision number should follow the policy defined in :cite:`LPM-51`.

 .. code-block:: latex